MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - There is no strategy for introducing AI, though some staff, in isolation, may identify possible areas where existing processes might be improved using AI approaches.
 A few staff experiment with the tools that are readily available, perhaps using in-house data; management support for this is limited or may be occurring without their knowledge.
 - There is a tendency to think that technology can solve the problem, without rigorously defining the needs.
 Where cognitive tools are used, they are taken at face value, without critical assessment or integration into business processes and staff response.
 - Staff with knowledge about how to build cognitive models, create appropriate training sets or choose better AI processing models and methods, are largely absent.
-- Content is vital to successful Generative AI solutions and at this level, there will be parts of the organisation that are not all-in with their content not in the cloud.
+- Content is vital to successful Generative AI solutions and at this level, there will be parts of the organization that are not all-in with their content not in the cloud.
 They therefore cannot get the value from Embedded AI.
-These parts of the organisation will start ingesting content into the cloud platform so that they can take advantage of Embedded AI tooling.
+These parts of the organization will start ingesting content into the cloud platform so that they can take advantage of Embedded AI tooling.
 - Source and training data is not well structured, clean and of sufficient quality and there are few metrics for the quality of this.

 #### 200 Technology